 Meet Bradie!
-Along with her husband, they have paid off $420,000 of over $566,000 of debt in one year by reevaluating their lives and scaling down majorly and they did it with two children and a $130,000 joint income.
+Alongside her husband, she has paid off $420,000 of debt in one year by reevaluating their lives and scaling down majorly.
+They did it with two children and a joint income of $130,000.
 Bradie's story is motivating and inspiring and she shares several gems on what it takes to build a life free of debt that you will truly be happy about.
 Enjoy!

 In January 2016, I was 45 and gliding through life without a financial plan in place.
 My husband and I were both working full-time and had nothing to show for it.

 My ‘enough is enough moment’ happened one weekend in early January 2016 when we were visiting friends for the weekend.
 A friend and I decided to go ‘shopping’ and I came home with a piece of art ‘Buddha’ which cost $100.00 and I paid by visa.

 My husband was clearly upset and asked how I paid for it in front of our friends.
 I couldn’t understand what the big deal was and we didn’t talk the whole way home.

 Two weeks later, we went away for another weekend with my sister and her husband.
 We were out for dinner, using the visa card again when we decided to go to the movies.
 It was the movie ‘The Big Short’.

 It hit home for me as my home is my biggest security, and the movie showed how the property market crashed in the States and how many people lost their homes and jobs.
 After the movie, we discussed money, property, and finances until 1 am in the morning.
 I realized we weren’t paying a single dollar of principal on our mortgage and clearly not doing well with our finances.